bagder/daniel.haxx.se/about.md

 thinking I decided the GPL approach was not exactly in line with my philosophy.

 In 1998 when we released curl 4.9, we switched to the MPL license.
-It is a very liberal license and was much more in line with what I really wanted people to take away from curl: have them send back code if they actually change the curl code, but otherwise they could do whatever they wanted.
+It is a liberal license and was much more in line with what I really wanted people to take away from curl: have them send back code if they actually change the curl code, but otherwise they could do whatever they wanted.

 However, MPL proved to be a really unwise choice when we later launched libcurl - curl as a library made for other programs to use.
 Because the MPL is